GEGorm/Gennadiy_Gorm_Porfolio/index.md

 ## Project's goal<a id='goal'></a>

 Our goal is to prepare **prototype of a machine learning model** for the gold mining company.
-This company develops efficiency solutions for heavy industry.
+This company develops efficient solutions for heavy industry.
 The model should **predict the amount of gold recovered from gold ore**.
 We have the data on extraction and purification.
 The model will help to optimize the production and eliminate unprofitable parameters.
 The metric for the task - sMape.
 It is similar to MAE, but is expressed in relative values instead of absolute ones.
 It equally takes into account the scale of both the target and the prediction.

-In this project I've build a model to predict the amount of gold recovered from gold ore:
+In this project I've built a model to predict the amount of gold recovered from gold ore:
  * Data was preprocessed
  * Explored the process and stages of gold extraction from the gold genus
  * Analyzed concentration of metals in gold ore
- * Developed funtcion for new metric - sMape
+ * Developed function for new metric - sMape
- * For tuninig hyperparametrs was used GridSearch
+ * For tuning hyperparameters was used GridSearch
  * Trained ML models such as - LinearRegression, RandomForestRegressor, DecisionTreeRegressor
- * Managed to get better sMape score than baseline models based on median target
+ * Managed to get better sMape score than baseline models based on a median target

 ### Certificates
 ![Practicum](/Practicum.png)
 ![Otus](/otus.png)